 A net zero guide to digital carbon footprint | Help reduce CO2

 Our digital carbon footprint is the amount of CO2 that is generated from sending emails, downloading files, storage in the Cloud, gaming, streaming and of course viewing.
 Unsurprisingly it adds up to a lot!
-Here's what we can do to reduce ours and support Bristol's net zero journey.
+Here's what we can do to reduce ours and support the South West's net zero journey.

 What’s the real cost of digital transformation?

 More than half of the world’s population is now online, with digitalisation now providing us with some answers on how we can tackle climate change and help to protect the environment.
 But although we can’t see or smell it, digital pollution is a very real problem.

 Shocking fact: If digital pollution was a country, its carbon footprint would be the third largest energy consumer in the world.* And perhaps even more alarming is that, according to The Shift Project, over the course of a year 2% of greenhouse gas is produced by our internet usage, that’s the same amount as global air travel over the same period!